debabratabhagat/key-manager/README.md

 ```

 To change the login system from roll no to email modify "signup.js" and "login.js" files under "components" section of "src" directory

+# Feedback
+We value your feedback!
+If you encounter any issues or have suggestions for improvement, please open an issue on our GitHub repository.